- Home

 - Open to all Rhode Island based design professionals with no income restrictions to apply

-- Access to business education, professional development workshops, cohort based peer learning, financial coaching, and mentorship from industry experts
+- Access to business education, professional development workshops, cohort based peer learning, and mentorship from industry experts

 The Timeline